 Our division also has extensive collaboration with Combustion Engine Research Center (CERC), which aims to generate knowledge and methods for the industry to manufacture sustainable internal combustion engines.
 The division has a collaboration with various universities and industrial companies in both Sweden and Europe as well as the USA, China and Japan.

-We also teach a large portion of the courses in the master’s programme Automotive Engineering.
+We also teach a large portion of the courses in the master’s programme Mobility Engineering.

 More information about our research